FREQUENTLY ASKED QUESTIONS

-The studio specialises in voice over and spoken word projects and also records vocalists and singer-songwriters.
+The studio specialises in voice over and spoken word projects and also records vocalists and singer-songwriters as well as poets and radio presenters.
 Studio engineer Chris Radley is a professional voice over artist with a sound engineering and radio presentation background who has been in business since 1996.
 He is also a musician and production music composer.

 He loves recording and giving great attention to detail to produce great, professional sounding audio productions.